 Italy is the same.
 Rome has the Colosseum, the Roman Forum, the Trevi Fountain, the Spanish Steps, and the Pantheon.
 You’ll also find the Vatican City within the city limits, which boasts St. Peter’s Basilica and the Sistine Chapel.
 Italy also has Venice, with St. Mark’s Basilica and the Grand Canal, and Florence, with the Basilica de Santa Maria del Fiore and the masterworks of Michelangelo and all the palaces of the De Medici family.
 There’s the Leaning Tower of Pisa and the charming villages of Cinque Terre and the Amalfi Coast in Naples as well as nearby Pompeii.
 There’s Sicily in the south and the romantic villages of Tuscany in the north.

 Just look at this list of incredible sights.
 It’s almost ridiculous how many wonders both of these countries hold within their borders.
-You won’t be lacking for world-class tourist attractions and masterworks of architecture, regardless of which country you choose on your European vacation.
+You won’t be lacking for world-class tourist attractions and masterworks of architecture, regardless of which country you choose.
 Compare Italy or France to most any other country in the world and it’d probably come out on top in terms of world attractions.
 But between the two of them, it’s a toss-up.
 Pick whichever one tickles your fancy and you’ll be happy that you chose it.

 Food and Drink